MaDragon/iot-starter-for-android-BLE-v0.1/README.md

 #Add some functions for our experimental purposes.
+1, add step counter and noise level detection and device movement detection functions to the app 2, upload these data via MQTT protocol
+3, add a edittext and button for the propose of sending number of people in the room, should be in differnet MQTT topic but didnt have time to change it
+4, some small details
-#Based on IBM IoTStarter GitHub demo example.
+Based on IBM IoTStarter GitHub demo example.